 - The Task Force facilitated over £2million in donations and funding from the British Jewish community to Jewish-Arab and Arab-led projects.

 The Task Force’s work to engage the next generation was particularly successful.
 It worked with Jewish schools, youth movements and students delivering educational sessions and leadership training, creating tailored educational materials and providing consultancy.
-The core educational activities have been transferred to a new Education Office role at UJIA, one of the founding member organisations.
+The core educational activities have been transferred to a new Education Office role at UJIA.

 As a founding member and long-term partner, Pears Foundation set the strategic direction of the Task Force and provided core funding and residency in JHub to enable it to thrive.

-The Task Force member organisations will continue to embed the issues relating to Arab citizens of Israel into their education activities and engagement work.
+The Task Force’s member organisations will continue to embed the issues relating to Arab citizens of Israel into their education activities and engagement work.